 Jacob, whom Trevor affectionately calls G.G., has told Trevor many stories of his time fighting the Nazis in France.
 This has led to Trevor becoming almost obsessed with war, especially World War II.
 "He played video games about it, read books, watched movies, built models.
 Both his rooms... were plastered with posters commemorating military units and major battles."

 Their lives change forever when a letter from the village council of Sainte-Regine in France arrives, inviting PFC Jacob Firestone, the last surviving participant of the Battle of Sainte-Regine to a commemoration ceremony in the town in May.
-G.G. was to be the guest of honour.
+G.G. is to be the guest of honour.
 Although Daniel believes his grandfather is too old to attend, G.G. is determined to go.

 Trevor and his great-grandfather plan out their trip to include the entire route G.G. took from his "basic training in Georgia, to England for staging, and across the English Channel for the invasion of Normandy on D-Day."
 They will also follow his route through France to Sainte-Regine and they will attend the seventy-fifth anniversary of V-E Day at Reims.